Roadworthy and safety certificates

 In Queensland a roadworthy certificate is called a safety certificate.

-A safety certificate is needed when a registered light vehicle is offered for sale in Queensland.
+A safety certificate is needed when a registered light vehicle is offered for sale in Queensland, or when re-registering and unregistered vehicle.
 It confirms that a vehicle has passed a minimum safety standard inspection.

-- any other vehicles up to 4.50 tonnes gross vehicle mass (GVM).
+- any other vehicles up to 4,500kg gross vehicle mass (GVM).

 This inspection covers the basics for the safe operation of the vehicle, such as:

 A safety certificate inspection is not a comprehensive mechanical inspection.
 If you are buying a used vehicle, you should contact a motoring group such as RACQ for a full mechanical inspection.

 A safety certificate is not needed in some situations.

 You must display a safety certificate on a registered light vehicle from the moment you offer it for sale, including when you:

 - display that it is for sale in public